youakrim/exide/README.md

 # exipe2

-Exipe is a Python API for information retrieval from presentation documents.
+Exipe is a Python API for information extraction from presentation documents.

 The API is currently in developement and bugs are likely to occur.

 ### Implemented features :
-* Slide title retrieval
+* Slide title extraction
-* Slide body text retrieval
+* Slide body text extraction
 * Named-entities recognition (unaccurate)
 * Emphasized text recognition
 * URLs recognition